About

 The icons are iconic.
 What's a desktop without icons?
 Here's a link to the Windows XP shell32.dll so you can have all the icons you need!

 Also, don't replace 11's shell32.dll with XP's.
 Instead, just change the icons by hand.
 It's common knowledge how to do that, you don't need me to tell you.
-By the way, while you shouldn't replace shell32.dll with shell32XP.dll, you should put shell32XP.dll in System32 for later; just make sure its filename is shell32XP.dll.
+By the way, while you shouldn't replace shell32.dll with shell32XP.dll, you could put shell32XP.dll in System32 for ease of use; just make sure its filename is shell32XP.dll.

 You may say, "Oh, what about IconPackager?"